The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 An official from ABWE to be present to regulate every National Competition according to ABWE rules.

-a) The General Secretary is responsible for the addition, timing and verification of the results during the tests.
+a) The General Secretary is responsible for the addition, timing and verification of the results during the tests and the smooth running of the competition.

 2.4.1.
 Role of the General Secretary